Rowing Machine Technique: Master Proper Form for Better Results

 Why Rowing Technique Matters

-The rowing machine (ergometer or "erg") is one of the most effective cardio tools available—low impact, full body, and highly efficient.
-But most people row poorly, wasting energy and risking injury.
+The rowing machine is one of the most effective low-impact conditioning tools available.
+But most people use it poorly, wasting energy and putting unnecessary stress on the back.

 The Common Mistake